mamun001/argocd_step_by_step/step_by_step_zero_to_hero.md

 ## COST
 #
-### As of September 2022, a standard Kubernetes Cluster with 2 N2 Instances will cost $0.72/Hour (72 Cents/Hour)
+### As of September 2022, a standard Kubernetes Cluster with 2 Small Instances will cost $0.06/Hour (6 Cents/Hour)
 #

 #